-he very first stage in the analysis of biological image data generally deals with the detection of objects of interest.
-In fluorescence microscopy, which is one of the most basic tools used in biology for the visualization of subcellular components and their dynamics [88, 100, 113, 156, 164, 180], the objects are labeled with fluorescent proteins and appear in the images as bright spots, each occupying only a few pixels (see Fig. 2.1 for sample images).
-Digital image analysis provides numerical data to quantify and substantiate biological processes observed by fluorescence microscopy [3, 45, 97, 185, 191].
-Such automated analysis is especially valuable for high-throughput imaging in proteomics, functional genomics and drug screening [42, 103].
-Nevertheless, obtaining accurate and complete measurements from the image data is still a great challenge [38].
+T HE very first stage in the analysis of biological image data generally deals with the detection of objects of interest.
+In fluorescence microscopy, which is one of the most basic tools used in biology for the visualization of subcellular components and their dynamics [1]-[6], the objects are labeled with fluorescent proteins and appear in the images as bright spots, each occupying only a few pixels (see Fig. 1 for sample images).
+Digital image analysis provides numerical data to quantify and substantiate biological processes observed by fluorescence microscopy [7]-[11].
+Such automated analysis is especially valuable for high-throughput imaging in proteomics, functional genomics and drug screening [12], [13].
+Nevertheless, obtaining accurate and complete measurements from the image data is still a great challenge [14].
 In many cases, the quality of the image data is rather low, due to limitations in the image acquisition process.
-This is especially true in live cell imaging, where illumination intensities are reduced to a minimum to prevent photobleaching and photodamage, resulting in a very low signal-to-noise ratio (SNR) [53, 95, 96].
-In addition, despite recent advances in improving optical microscopy [51,63], the resolution of even the best microscopes available today is still rather coarse (on the order of 100 nm) compared to the size of subcellular structures (typically only several nanometers in diameter), resulting in diffraction-limited appearance.
-As a consequence, it is often difficult, even for expert biologists, to distinguish objects from irrelevant background structures or noise.
+This is especially true in live cell imaging, where illumination intensities are reduced to a minimum to prevent photobleaching and photodamage, resulting in a very low signal-to-noise ratio (SNR) [15]-[17].
+In addition, despite recent advances in improving optical microscopy [18], [19], the resolution of even the best microscopes available today is still rather coarse (on the order of 100 nm) compared to the size of subcellular structures (typically only several nanometers in diameter), resulting in diffraction-limited appearance.